Testing the cosmic distance duality relation using model-independent approach: Methodology

 To overcome this, many other series expansion strategies have been proposed~\cite{vitagliano_2010, bamba_2012}, the most popular being the Pad\'e approximants~\cite{capozziello_2020, gruber_2014,aviles_2014, wei_2014}.
 Following the methodology of \citetalias{fazzari_2025}, we use the Pad\'e-(2,1) expansion as it provides the best compromise between accuracy, stability and the number of kinematic parameters~\cite{capozziello_2019, hu_2022, yu_2025}. \citetalias{fazzari_2025} derived expressions for $H^{(2,1)}(z)$ and $D_L^{(2,1)}(z)$ expanded about an arbitrary pivot redshift $z_0$.
-This allows one to overcome the limitations of the traditional Pad\'e approximants by being able to constrain cosmographic parameters at any particular redshift value directly and improve the precision of fitting cosmological data at higher redshifts.
-Using these expressions (presented below), we constrain the cosmographic parameters over the redshift range $0 \leq z \leq 1$, with a step size of 0.1.
-For this purpose, we utilize different combinations of datasets (described above) specifically, BAO$+r_d$, BAO$+r_d+$SNe, BAO$+r_d+$SNe$+$CC, and BAO$+r_d$ and SNe, where SNe is taken to be both PP and DESY5.
+This allows one to overcome the limitations of the traditional Pad\'e approximants by being able to constrain cosmography parameters at any particular redshift value directly and improve the precision of fitting cosmological data at higher redshifts.
+Using these expressions (presented below), we constrain the cosmography parameters over the redshift range $0 \leq z \leq 1$, with a step size of 0.1.
+For this purpose, we utilize different combinations of datasets (described above) specifically, BAO$+r_d$ and SNe$+$CC where SNe is taken to be either PP or DESY5.
+We also use the dataset PP$+$CC$+M_B$ to isolate the effect of introducing a Gaussian prior on $M_B$ instead of keeping it as a free parameter.